brucek/trolly/README.md

 * `npm run package:upgrade` - Automaticly upgrade all dependencies and update package.json

+## Unit tests

+Units tests are done in the background and visible in the cli together with the generated coverage report.

+## Linting

+This boilerplate uses ESLint to lint your source.
+To change the rules, edit the .eslintrc file in the root directory, respectively.

 ## Installation

 Download the package, and run this from the command line: